IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The current version is 1.0.0, so the value is `0x0100`.

 The length field indicates how long the header is; this value includes the length of the length field itself.
-It should be at least 32; if it's larger, there is additional data in the header following the endpoint type.
+It MUST be at least 32; if it's larger, there is additional data in the header following the endpoint type.